emartech/node-easy-crypto/README.md

 ## Interface

 ### Initialization
-There aren't too many options you can change and that's on purpose.
+There aren't too many options you can change and that is on purpose.
 This small wrapper library is secure by default.
 You can change two configurations: `passwordSaltSize`, `iterationCount` by passing them to the initialization function as follows:
 ```js
 let ecrypto = require('easy-crypto')(12, 10000); // parameters are in order: passwordSaltSize, iterationCount
 ```